KatherineMichel/digital-commonplace/README.md

+GitHub Stuff

 https://github.blog/2020-07-02-how-we-launched-docs-github-com/ | How we launched docs.github.com - The GitHub Blog

+Open API
+https://github.blog/2020-07-27-introducing-githubs-openapi-description/ | Introducing GitHub's OpenAPI Description - The GitHub Blog https://twitter.com/__xuorig__/status/1287782011936088069 | Marc-André Giroux on Twitter: "The best part was working with a world-class team: Thanks @imwiss @gwestr @bruce @andrewhoglund @rmosolgo &amp; Da Jin Chu 🚀" / Twitter

+https://github.com/actions/starter-workflows | actions/starter-workflows: Accelerating new GitHub Actions workflows

+GA- Best
+https://twitter.com/zooba/status/1286311085142945793 | Steve Dower on Twitter: "Okay #EuroPython2020, for the benefit of an upcoming open space, which Python project has _the best_ @GitHub Actions integration?
+Lint, build, test, publish, verify, etc. Which project do you go to when you need to steal some CI scripts? 😁" / Twitter

 Matrix
 https://twitter.com/webology/status/1281590320443129856 | Jeff says, "wear a mask" 😷 on Twitter: "@simonw check out https://t.co/4XpkblhDgg if you haven't seen it." / Twitter